-A charge of aggravated assault is depending on other factors rather than just an intent to injure someone or a minor injury to someone.
+A charge of aggravated assault is dependent on other factors rather than just an intent to injure someone or a minor injury to someone.
 Those other factors might include:

 — Who the victim is.
 For example, an assault on a law enforcement officer or an assault as part of a hate crime might be classified as an aggravated assault.